dsubject/my-gatsby-portfolio/src/markdown-pages/green-web-design.md

 <h3>Final Thoughts</h3>

-I didn't write this post to tell you how to build a site.
-I'm not asking you to build an HTML-looking web page from the 90s either (although nostalgia is hot nowadays).
-My goal is to <b>encourage others to think about the long term impact of short term choices</b>.
 Whether you have a Wordpress blog, an ecommerce site, or a company page, what can you do to reduce that page weight?
 Can you simplify your UI to reduce the need for so many custom fonts and images?
 How can you improve SEO to make it easier for users to find what they need, improving both user experience and environmental impact?
 The more we embed these values into what we build for the web, the closer we will be to creating a more sustainable web for the future.